-A steep walk to the highest peak on Flinders Island (756m), which is frequently shrouded by cloud.
+A steep walk to Strzelecki Peaks, the highest point on Flinders Island (756m) and Tasmanian “Great Short Walk”.
+The peak is frequently shrouded by cloud, so an early start is recommended.

 Mt Strzelecki is another of the three Tasmanian “60 Great Short Walks” that’s located on Flinders Island – and it’s the highest point on the island – so it’s a “must do” hike on our stay.
 I’m joined by Luke and our “local” (Launceston) friend Linda, who’s staying with us for a few days.